Polymer/old-docs-site/0.5/docs/elements/layout-elements.md

 - `<core-drawer-panel>`.
 A responsive container that combines a left- or right-side drawer panel for navigation or other options and a main content area.

 - `<core-scaffold>`.
 A quick responsive app layout that includes a navigation drawer, main app bar and content area (implemented using a core-drawer-panel, core-header-panel and core-toolbar.)
-The core-scaffold element is a quick way to structure an app’s UI.
+The core-scaffold element is a quick way to structure an app's UI.

 ## App Bars and Toolbars